 Just a few adjustments to your lifestyle may improve your bladder control.

-If rushing to the toilet and needing to go often are a problem, try reducing your coffee and tea intake.
-The caffeine in these drinks can irritate your bladder, making you go more urgently.
+If rushing to the toilet and needing to go often are a problem, try reducing things drinks that can stimulate your bladder, eg, tea, coffee, blackcurrant, fizzy drinks and alcohol.

 Work out how much fluid (such as water, juice, coffee, tea, fizzy drinks) you drink each day.
 Usually, 5–6 drinks a day in total is enough.
 There is no right amount to drink – often people think they should drink a lot more than they need.

 Cut down on drinking fluid in the evening if going to the toilet at night is a problem.